Evidence-based publications that translate field realities and scientific analysis into actionable policy and practice insights.

 Affiliated Senior Research Fellow, Trilateral Chair on Transformative Innovation and the Fourth Industrial Revolution for Sustainable Development, University of Johannesburg

-04Editorial Board Member
+No. 04Editorial Board Member

 DN